Aalok Thakkar: Research

 3. Creating educational resources and platforms that are accessible to all students, including those with disabilities.
 More details here.

-These projects are supported by Mphasis Limited as a part of the Mphasis AI & Applied Tech Lab at Ashoka.
+These projects are supported by Mphasis Foundation as a part of the Mphasis AI & Applied Tech Lab at Ashoka.

 Computational Sustainability